HomeBlog Home

 Pollen and Allergies

-Raleigh's warm, humid climate means bugs are year-round.
+Raleigh's warm, humid climate means bugs are not just a summer topic.
+They are part of homeownership here.

-• Palmetto bugs (large flying cockroaches) surprise newcomers the most.
-They live outside in mulch and leaf litter and occasionally wander indoors.
-Seeing one doesn't mean infestation.
-It means you live in the Southeast.
+• Palmetto bugs: These large roaches surprise newcomers the most.
+Seeing one does not automatically mean infestation.
+Sometimes it just means you live in the Southeast.

-Ten years ago, the honest answer was barbecue and chains.
-Not anymore.
+Ten years ago, the lazy answer was barbecue and chains.
+That is not the Raleigh food scene anymore.

 Restaurants Worth Knowing

-• Poole's Diner on South McDowell: Chef Ashley Christensen's flagship and probably the most well-known spot in the city
+• Poole's Diner on South McDowell: Chef Ashley Christensen's flagship and one of Raleigh's best-known restaurants.

-• Brewery Bhavana on Person Street: brewery, dim sum, and flower shop under one roof, and it works
+• Brewery Bhavana on Person Street: brewery, dim sum, and flower shop under one roof.

 • Transfer Co.
-Food Hall in Olde East: multiple vendors, weekend crowds
+Food Hall in Olde East: multiple vendors and heavy weekend traffic.

-• Second Empire Restaurant and Tavern: upscale New American in a historic home
+• Second Empire Restaurant and Tavern: upscale New American dining in a historic home.

 Barbecue

-Raleigh isn't New York or Chicago.
-But for a mid-size metro, the food scene punches above what most transplants expect.
+Raleigh is not New York or Chicago.
+But for a mid-sized metro, the food scene punches above what many transplants expect.

 Coming from New York, Chicago, or Miami, Raleigh will feel quiet.
-Coming from a smaller city or suburb, you'll have plenty to do on a Friday.
+Coming from a smaller city or suburb, you will have plenty to do on a Friday night.

 Glenwood South